loliGothicK/mitama-cpp-result/.github/CONTRIBUTING.md

 # Contribution Guide

-Any contribution to Mitama.Dimensional is more than welcome!
+Any contribution to Mitama.Result is more than welcome!

 ## Reporting Issues
 -------------------